mcv-m6-video/mcv-m6-2022-team2/README.md

 Once all the cars have been assigned to a track along the same camaera, TrackNet relates them to be able to identify the same car in different cameras.

 To do so, the model uses a Triplet Network with ResNet50 as backbone to implement Deep Metric Learning computing features from every tracklet.
-Once each tracklet has an embedding the Re-ID model matches all the similar tracklets from different cameras ensuring a cross-match condition.
+Once each tracklet has an embedding the Re-ID model matches all the similar tracklets from different cameras ensuring a cross-match condition. **TrackNet is able to achieve and average IDF1 of 0.4733**.

 ### Instalation